Tiling Cost Breakdown

 If you're to be charged by the hour, expect to invest £16-£22 per hour or between £150 and £200 per day.

-If you're tiling walls or floors that have already been prepared, your payment might be made according to space; thus, you will be charged between £20 and £40 per square meter.
+If you're tiling walls or floors that have already been prepared, your cost may be calculated based on the size of the space and will be charged between £20 and £40 per square meter.

 Different jobs will have different durations, but on average, a novice tiler will take about 16 hours to lay stone or ceramic tiles in a medium-sized room.
 Experts, on the other hand, can finish the entire process in 12 hours or less.